ecsousa/PSUtils/README.md

 ## ConEmu

 PSUtil works greatly with [ConEmu](https://code.google.com/p/conemu-maximus5/)!
-It has included a script to install its lastest version.
+It have a script to install its lastest version.
 If you execute the following PSUtils command:

     Install-ConEmu

-It will install ConEmu at PSUtils parent folder, and configure it to open Powershell in startup with PSUtils module imported.
+it will install ConEmu at PSUtils parent folder, and configure it to open Powershell in startup with PSUtils module imported.

 Alternatively, you can execute Install-ConEmu.cmd CMD script, which will execute PowerShell, install ConEmu as described above, and then execute it.

+---

 Hope you'll all enjoy it!